vespa-mrs/vespa.io/docs/installing/install.md

 3. Enter a name for your Shortcut like “Vespa Analysis”, hit enter.
 You now have a shortcut that you can modify …

 4. Copy the following line (below) into a word process and modify it to match the location of <various things> on your computer.
-Use a word processor so it is easier to read/type.
-Then paste that line into the Shortcut 'Target' box. **_Be very careful to get the directory names and all the quote symbols correct!_**
+Use a word processor so it is easier to read/type. *_Be very careful to get the directory names and all the quote symbols correct!_*

+    ```
+    %windir%\System32\cmd.exe /k ““D:\Users\bsoher\miniconda3\Scripts\activate.bat” “D:\Users\bsoher\miniconda3\envs\python37” && python “D:\Users\bsoher\miniconda3\envs\python37\Lib\site-packages\vespa\analysis\main.py” && exit”
+    ```

-The following command that you need to put into the Shortcut "Target" box is all one line.
-It tells the Shortcut to do 4 things, in order.
+    This tells the Shortcut to do 4 things, in order:

     - create a Windows cmd.exe window
     - use a minconda script to activate your Python 3.7 conda environment in the cmd window
     - run the Vespa Analysis main.py script
     - when Analysis quits, exit the cmd window

-`%windir%\System32\cmd.exe /k ““D:\Users\bsoher\miniconda3\Scripts\activate.bat” “D:\Users\bsoher\miniconda3\envs\python37” && python “D:\Users\bsoher\miniconda3\envs\python37\Lib\site-packages\vespa\analysis\main.py” && exit”`

-Let’s parse this and tell you what you need to change:
+    Let’s parse these steps and tell you what you need to change for it to work on your computer:

     `%windir%\System32\cmd.exe /k`

     change nothing

     `"“D:\Users\bsoher\miniconda3\Scripts\activate.bat”`

     change path to where your miniconda install lives (note two 'double quotes' at the start of the line)

     `“D:\Users\bsoher\miniconda3\envs\python37”`

     change path to select the conda environment for Python 3.7

     `python “D:\Users\bsoher\miniconda3\envs\python37\Lib\site-packages\vespa\analysis\main.py”`

-change path to where Vespa is installed, usually under “Lib\site-packages\vespa” in your Py 3.7 directory
+    change path to where Vespa is installed, usually under “Lib\site-packages\vespa” in your Python 3.7 directory

-Last step, copy the edited command from your text editor into the Shortcut you created.
+5. Copy the edited command from your text editor into the Shortcut you created.
 Right click its icon, click Properties.
 On “Shortcut” tab, delete all text in the Target line, and paste new command text into Target.
 Click OK and dialog should close.
 With luck, you can now click on the Shortcut icon and Vespa Analysis will run.

-Create new Shortcuts (or copy/paste this first one) and change the Python script that is run to create shortcuts to run Simulation, Pulse, etc. by changing the word 'analysis' to either 'simulation', 'pulse', or 'datasim' respectively.
+6. Create new Shortcuts for the other Vespa applications.
+Create New Shortcuts, or copy/paste this first one, and change the command in each Target box to the Python script that runs Simulation, Pulse, or DataSim by changing the word 'analysis' to either 'simulation', 'pulse', or 'datasim', respectively.

+## Questions?

+If you have any questions, feel free to ask them on [the Vespa Forum on MRS Hub](<https://forum.mrshub.org/c/mrs-software/vespa/11>).

-## Useful Notes
+## Other Useful Notes

-For OS X and Linux users, we are aware (and maybe you are too) that Python comes preinstalled as part of OS X. The general consensus is that the preinstalled Python belongs to OS X and you shouldn't use it in case you change it in some way that breaks OS X (and vice versa).
+1. For OS X and Linux users, we are aware (and maybe you are too) that Python comes preinstalled as part of OS X. The general consensus is that the preinstalled Python belongs to OS X and you shouldn't use it in case you change it in some way that breaks OS X (and vice versa).
 We recommend that you install another Python instead of using the preinstalled, system Python.
 This is covered in the installation guide above.